 When a meniscus is injured or torn, mild to severe pain (especially when the knee is

-straightened) is caused depending on how big the tear is.
+straightened) occurs depending on how big the tear is.
 When a torn meniscus fragment

 catches between the tibia and femur, severe pain is common.
 Swelling is also common at the

 time of injury, but may appear hours later as the joint tissue becomes inflamed.
 An audible

 click or pop is frequently heard when the meniscus is injured.
 The knee may also lock, or

 feel weak.
 Smaller meniscus tears may heal over time with no surgery required, although some